Jesse Blaze Snider: Comic books

 Snider's first professional work in comics was writing a Deadpool short called "Fun With Ninjas" (Marvel Comics Presents, volume 2 #10, August 2008).

 In 2009, Snider created the Dead Romeo graphic novel series.
 On December 9, 2009, the first issue of an ongoing Toy Story comic from Boom!
 Studios written by Snider was released.
 He wrote a four-issue prequel to the motion picture Strangeland for Fangoria Graphix called Strangeland: Seven Sins, though only the first issue of the series was released before Fangoria went bankrupt.

 In 2010 Snider wrote the Marvel One-Shot installment Hulk: Let the Battle Begin.
 He wrote the reboot issues of the comic series Evil Ernie, drawn by Jason Craig, the first of which was released in October 2012.

 On October 12, 2016, Snider released Black Light District: 6 Issues from Image Comics, a combination of comic book and soundtrack.
 It features six short stories based on the six tracks from his EP album of the same name.

 Personal life

 Snider and wife Patti (m.
-2007) are parents of four children: daughter Logan Lane (b.
-April 2009), sons Cassidy West and Grayson Wayne (b.
-September 2014), and daughter Parker Pryde (b.
-August 2016).
-His youngest daughter was born on L.A.'s 405 Freeway in the car on the way to hospital.
+2007) are parents of four children.